Fonta1n3/FullyNoded/Docs/QandA.md

 Javier: I think that option is in case your node is not running Tor.
 If your bitcoind instance is not running over Tor each tx propagated is more likely to be desanonymized.
 That’s the reason to choose propagate Esplora API.

 ## Connection

+#### Question : How do we get the rpc credentials on the nodl?

+You have to log in like this [link](https://docs.lightning-solutions.eu/nodl-box/advanced/how-to-access-bitcoin-cli-and-lncli) shows you.
+And open up the bitcoin.conf file.
+You need to add RPC credentials. <br/>
+*Is it on the UI?*<br/>
+Jamie Lim: Ssh into the `nodl`, The ssh host user should be “bitcoin”

 #### Question : How do I troubleshoot connection issues over Tor between FN and Bitcoin Core Nodes on a Mac?